11ty/11ty-website/src/docs/services/screenshots.md

 communityLinksKey: api-services-screenshot
 ---

-Feed this runtime service a URL and it return a fully rendered screenshot image from that page (using Puppeteer)
+Feed this runtime service a URL and it returns a fully rendered screenshot image from that page (using Puppeteer)

 [[toc]]